ruth3760/COMP2113ENGG1340-Project/README.md

 - End-of-summer summary/outcomes

 ## Team
-- Add team member names and GitHub IDs here
+- [Add team member names and GitHub IDs here!]

 ## Notes
 - No non-standard runtime libraries are required.
 Standard C++17 only.
-- Should compile on the Academy server with `g++`.
+- The code should be able to compile on the Academy server with `g++`.